 - In a mixing bowl, with an electric mixer, whip the whipping cream until stiff peaks form.
 Beat in the extra fine sugar and vanilla flavoring until dissolved.

-- After final layer of whipping cream, decorate top of cake with leftover strawberries.
+- After final layer of whipping cream, decorate the top of cake with leftover strawberries.

-- For best results, chill cake for two hours before serving.
+- For best results, chill the cake for two hours before serving.